 Natsubate: SAD in summer

-Most of the time, we associate Seasonal Affective Disorder (SAD) with the winter months.
+Most of the time, Seasonal Affective Disorder (SAD) gets associated with the winter months.
 Cold, dreary days with less sunlight have a direct impact on mood and energy.
-Seems obvious.
+Seems obvious to me.
 It's freezing and dark most of the time.

 I'm discovering that SAD can exist at other times of the year, too.